charlespascoe/project-management-system-client/design/crc.md

   * A list of completed tasks
   * A list of all other tasks
 * Does
-  * Navigates to the Add Task page
+  * Navigates to the Add Task view
-  * Navigates to the Manage Project page
+  * Navigates to the Manage Project view
 * Collaborators
   * PermissionsManager
   * ProjectNavigator